 Check with your host agency or the state’s seller of travel office for details.
 If you’re interested in finding a host agency, visit our host agency list and reviews.

-Sorry, we need an obligatory disclaimer.
-I am not an attorney.
+- Sorry, we need an obligatory disclaimer.
+I am not an attorney (but here are some travel attorneys!).
 I aggregated this info from first-hand experience and other industry sources to create a resource for those looking into a travel agent license.
 All info is accurate to my knowledge but information given should be fact-checked and never be considered legal advice. ↩